 READ MORE: 15 Best Dubrovnik Beaches Worth Visiting

 How Much Time Do You Need in Dubrovnik

 As medieval, walled cities go, nearly all of the things to do in Dubrovnik are within walking distance.

 However, since there are so many beautiful sites – including stunning beaches in Dubrovnik – you should still to give this enchanting city its fair time of at least three days to fully explore everything it has to offer.

-About the Author: Kyle Kivett is the editor for Zizoo‘s online magazine, an important place for travelers to come together and discover the world of boat holidays and adventures on the sea.
-He is a passionate writer and traveler himself who wants every traveler considering a “sun and beach” holiday to experience the joys and freedom of a boating holiday instead.
+About the Author: Kyle Kivett is a passionate writer and traveler himself who wants every traveler considering a “sun and beach” holiday to experience the joys and freedom of a boating holiday instead.